adslbarxatov/xash3d-for-ESHQ/README.md

 #
 Main changes touch client and server libraries, not engine core and menu.

-1. We have fix some known bugs (like non-rotating func_rotating) for which we had enough mind and time.
+1. We have fix some known bugs (like non-rotating func_rotating; crashes at killed scientists sentences, etc) for which we had enough mind and time.

 2. We have added entity trigger_sound that replaces env_sound.
 It works as well as trigger_multiple (with hardcoded 'wait' value - 1 s).
 We cannot understand, why there was no brush entities to set sound effect.
 Spherical env_sound has very weird and unpredictable behaviour, and it is difficult to apply it in cases like long narrow building entrances (f.e., partially opened gates).
 This situation really needs two brushes - before and after the gate - to trigger sound effects.